tmcrs123/software-development-notes/C#/Dotnet/Notes.md

 `Map` delegates _branch_ the pipeline.
 What does this mean?
 It means once it's hit, it's executed on the side and the pipeline of middlewares no longer matters.

-Within this branching strategy you 2 types of mapping delegates: `MapWhen` and `UseWhen`. `MapWhen` works the same as `Map` with the exception it takes a predicate. `UseWhen` also users a predicate and is useful because it's *re-joins* the middleware pipeline after executed.
+Within this branching strategy you 2 types of mapping delegates: `MapWhen` and `UseWhen`. `MapWhen` works the same as `Map` with the exception it takes a predicate. `UseWhen` also uses a predicate and is useful because it's *re-joins* the middleware pipeline after executed.
 # Middleware Order

 Remember middleware execution goes "up and down".
 When a request comes in it goes through all the middlewares until its handled and then back up through all the same middlewares again.
 Therefore, with middlewares, ORDER MATTERS!